-I took a deep dive into answering the question so many of us, who have been given Miralax as a solution for IBS, are asking, “What is Miralax, and what exactly are the Miralax ingredients?“
+I took a deep dive into answering the question so many of us, who have been given Miralax as a solution for Irritable Bowel Syndrome, are asking, “What is Miralax, and what exactly are the Miralax ingredients?“

 Isaiah’s Gut Issues

-If you’ve followed my blog for any length of time, you will remember when I addressed Isaiah and a toddler’s gut long ago.
+If you’ve followed my blog for any length of time, you will remember when I addressed Isaiah and a toddler’s bowel habits long ago.
 It was November 21, 2017 when I wrote Toddler Gut Issues.
 You can read the full post HERE.

 Since then, I feel like so much and yet absolutely nothing has been accomplished.

 The reason is that I have learned even more about the gut and journey towards true healing for myself, and one of the biggest things I’ve learned is that without getting to the absolute root of a problem there is no use in doing all the things.